dsecuredcom/dynamic-file-searcher/Readme.md

 - `-check-protocol`: Perform protocol check (determines if HTTP or HTTPS is supported) (default: false)
 - `-timeout`: Timeout for each request (default: 12s)
 - `-verbose`: Enable verbose output
+- `-dont-prepend-slash`: Don't prepend slash to paths - watch out and read code when used with base paths (default: false)
 - `-dont-generate-paths`: Don't generate paths based on host structure (default: false)
 - `-dont-append-envs`: Prevent appending environment variables to requests (-qa, ...) (default: false)
 - `-show-fetch-timeout-errors`: Shows fetch timeout errors - this is useful when scanning for large files. (default: false)